floatzcss/floatz/README.md

 See it live: http://codepen.io/floatz/pen/KLakm

 ###Layouters
 By default each box gets 100% of the width from its parent element.
 Use layouters to give them specific widths.
-You have to take care that you use the correct depending on the box position (l=left, m=mid, r=right).
+It is important to use the correct layouter according to the position of the box (l=left, m=mid, r=right) to make them work properly in all browsers.

 ```
 <div class="flz_box flz_l25">